Lamar Jackson Player Prop Bets for NFL Week 9 | Baltimore vs. Minnesota 11/7/2021

 Matchup vs. Minnesota

-- The Vikings are conceding 269.1 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- This week Jackson will face the NFL's 18th-ranked pass defense (269.1 yards allowed per game).

-- With nine passing TDs conceded this season, the Vikings defense is ranked second in the league.
+- At 1.3 passing TDs allowed per game, the Vikings defense is ranked second in the NFL.

 Recent Performances